UniDi/unidi.github.io/README.md

 1.  `yarn start` to start the development server _(powered by [Docusaurus](https://v2.docusaurus.io))_.
 1.  `open http://localhost:3000/` to open the site in your favorite browser.

-## ??
-Overview
+## Overview

-If you would like to **_contribute an edit or addition to the docs,_** read through our TODO:[style guide](STYLEGUIDE.md) before you write anything.
-All our content is generated from markdown files you can find in the `docs` directory.
+All the content is generated from markdown files you can find in the `docs` directory.

 **_To edit the internals of how the site is built,_** you may want to get familiarized with how the site is built.
 The UniDi website is a static site generated using [Docusaurus](https://v2.docusaurus.io).
 The website configuration can be found in the `website` directory.
 Visit the Docusaurus website to learn more about all the available configuration options.